chef-boneyard/private-chef-administration/source/installation/ha.rst

   Linux family of distributions (based on Red Hat Enterprise Linux.)
 With the introduction of Red Hat Enterprise 6, Red Hat no longer distributes DRBD within the kernel.
-These modules provide properly built, community tested releases of the required kernel and DRBD user-land.
+These modules provide properly built, community tested releases of the required kernel and DRBD userland.

 *Install DRBD on Ubuntu*